syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 ## Tick customization

-The major and minor tick lines of an axis can be customized using the [`majorTickStyle`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/majorTickStyle.html) and [`minorTickStyle`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minorTickStyle.html) properties, respectively.
+The major and minor tick lines of an axis can be customized using the [`majorTickStyle`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/majorTickStyle.html) and [`minorTickStyle`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minorTickStyle.html) properties respectively.
 The following properties can be customized for both the major and the minor ticks:

 * [`color`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/MajorTickStyle/color.html) – Allows to customize the tick color.